twincitiespublictelevision/mm_api_notify/README.md

 **DELETE** - Deletes are emitted when an element is listed as a deletion in the `changelog` or when the keys defined for the service are no longer able to access a resource (404 or 403).

+## Query Mode

-The binary also offers a query mode to generate emit payloads that are useful for debugging
+The binary also offers a query mode to generate emit payloads that are useful for debugging what is being sent during and update POST request.

 ```
 mm_api_notify --query asset 0146e77a-b7c2-4492-b791-47586bb2a154